 We are Social Security Disability Advocates®.
 While very similar to a Social Security Disability lawyer, by definition an advocate is "one that argues for a cause; one that pleads in another's behalf; a supporter."
 As a business of advocates we have a "better and nicer" way of treating our clients.
 We're successful because we deal with our clients powerfully, professionally and personally.
 While we cannot change the unfortunate circumstances of your disability, we can take over the burden of making the benefits process work for you.

 We get paid only when we win your case and our fees are closely regulated by the government.
 This means that you don't have to hesitate to pick up the phone and call us.
 It means that you don't have to put off getting the help you need just because you're feeling strapped for cash.
 Our fee is the same no matter when we begin our work for you.
 So, it's in your best interests to retain us from the very beginning.
-But even if you've already had an application denied or worked with other social security lawyers, we will still work hard to win your case.
+But even if you've already had an application denied, we will still work hard to win your case.
 For complete details on our fees, please click here, or ask for the pamphlet called "Our Fees."